nevrome/mobest/README.md

 ## Overview

-The following guide briefly lists the data types and functions in the order you would usually call them and thus introduces the interface from a technical point of view.
+The following guide briefly lists the data types and functions of `mobest` loosely in the order one would usually call them and thus introduces the interface and workflow.

 ### Basic data types

 `mobest` employs a number of basic [S3 data types](http://adv-r.had.co.nz/S3.html) to formalize the input to almost all of its functions.
-The constructors usually just check certain properties to insure input correctness.
+The constructors check certain properties to insure input correctness.

 #### Spatial coordinates